Artist Name – Quarry

-Vittorio Tolomeo, also known as Quarry, is an indie pop rock singer-songwriter based in London.
+Vittorio Tolomeo, also known as Quarry, is an indie pop-rock singer-songwriter based in London.

 Bilingual in English and Italian, tireless musical explorer, he’s been playing all around Europe, solo and with some bands and, as a producer, he’s exploring new territories such as electronic and ambient.

-Some of his most notable works include the album “Prize Day”, released by former president of Island Records Marshall Blonstein through his label Audio Fidelity, which got a lot of airplay in many countries, and the single “Aria” that was theme music for “Demo”, a popular radio show aired on Italian public broadcasting RAI.
+Some of his most notable works include the album “Prize Day”, released by the former president of Island Records Marshall Blonstein through his label Audio Fidelity, which got a lot of airplay in many countries, and the single “Aria” that was the theme music for “Demo”, a popular radio show aired on Italian public broadcasting RAI.